colorfield/message_group_notify/README.md

 ### Configure the Message view mode of Email

 - After enabling the module, head to
-'Structure > Message templates > Manage display'
+'Structure > Message templates > Manage display'.
-- On the 'Notify - Email body' tab : set the Field e.g. to 'Node reference' and Format to 'Rendered entity'
+- On the 'Notify - Email body' tab : set the Field e.g. to 'Node reference' and Format to 'Rendered entity'.
-- On the 'Notify - Email subject' : set the Field e.g. to  'Node reference' and Format to 'Label (No link)'
+- On the 'Notify - Email subject' : set the Field e.g. to  'Node reference' and Format to 'Label (No link)'.
+- Edit an entity and check your mail.

+### Configure the Message templates

+- Optionally, edit the Message template with tokens or text to customize the messages available from /admin/content/messages.

 ## Roadmap